 “When the Lord called me to serve Him, the prime object was not for me to hold revival meetings so that people might hear more scriptural doctrines, nor for me to become a great evangelist,” Nee described his focus on October 20, 1936.

 Instead, “the Lord revealed to me that He wanted to build up local churches in other localities to manifest Himself, to bear testimony of unity on the ground of locality so that each saint might perform his duty in the church and live the church life.”

 Our very own game has been set up on the 4th floor of the museum in June and July of 2022.

-And it is still available to be played with your whole family as part of the museum’s educational effort to help visitors become familiar with the Bible stories.
+And it is still available to be played with your whole family as part of the museum’s educational effort to help visitors become familiar with the stories of the Bible.